lowhung/nounberg-terminal/packages/frontend/README.md

 ## Integration with Backend

 The frontend automatically connects to the WebSocket endpoint at `/ws` on the same host as the application is served from.
-Make sure your Nounberg Terminal backend is configured to accept WebSocket connections at this endpoint.

 ### API Endpoints Used